History at Eaton

-What does our curriculum look like for the Subject?
+What does our History curriculum look like?

 At Eaton Primary School, we aim to create enthusiastic, resilient and independent learners in history who are passionate about learning, about and from the past.
 We have designed a high-quality, creative curriculum for history (that links where appropriate to geography) that is underpinned by the National Curriculum’s statutory subject content.
 We want our children to have gained the appropriate skills and knowledge, and to be independent learners with a love of history and the world around them.

 How is the Curriculum at Eaton Primary School Structured?